Online Clustering of Data Sequences with Bandit Information: System Model and Preliminaries

-\begin{remark} In this work, we cluster the $M$ arms with $d$ dimensional samples into $K$ clusters using SLINK clustering algorithm.
-For special case, where $d=1$, SLINK clustering algorithm reduces to identifying the highest $K-1$ gaps between the mean, called as MaxGap identification problem in the literature \cite{katariya2019maxgap}. \end{remark}
+In this work, we group the $M$ arms, each associated with $d$-dimensional samples, into $K$ clusters using the SLINK clustering algorithm.
+In the special case where $d = 1$, the SLINK algorithm reduces to identifying the largest $K-1$ gaps between the means.
+In the further special case where $d = 1$ and $K = 2$, our BOC problem reduces to the MaxGap identification problem studied in \cite{katariya2019maxgap}, where the objective is to identify the largest gap between the means. \end{remark}